uttesh/exude-api/mkdocs/docs/index.md

 ## Stopping and Porter stemming algorithm

-Stop words are words which are filtered out before or after processing of natural language data, Though "stop words" usually refers to the most common words in a language i.e this, that ,what,where...etc
+Stop words are words that are filtered out before or after processing of natural language data, Though "stop words" usually refers to the most common words in a language i.e this, that, what, where...etc

 The Porter stemming algorithm (or 'Porter stemmer') is a process for removing the commoner morphological and inflexional endings from words in English.
-Its main use is as part of a term normalisation process that is usually done when setting up Information Retrieval systems.
+Its main use is as part of a term normalization process that is usually done when setting up Information Retrieval systems.

-Terms with a common stem will usually hava similar meanings, for example:
+Terms with a common stem will usually have similar meanings, for example:

 ```
 REPORT